muhammad-kumail/react-native-kuminput/README.md

 # react-native-kuminput
 This package contain more stylish and more functionalities than TextInput from react native
 ## Installation
-Native Cli: npm i react-native-vector-icons react-native-elements react-native-kuminput -f
+Native Cli: npm i react-native-vector-icons react-native-elements react-native-animatable react-native-kuminput -f

-Expo: npm i react-native-elements react-native-kuminput
+Expo: npm i react-native-elements react-native-animatable react-native-kuminput
 ## Demo
 ![Here is the demo](https://user-images.githubusercontent.com/56933027/208092557-e8222d5e-be1c-4ac2-9418-a1f4851a540e.gif)